claremacrae/jekyll_to_obsidian_publish/tests/approved_files/ConversionTests.test_full_conversion.approved.md

 > [!important]
 > A recurring task should have a due date.
 The due date and the recurrence rule must appear after the task's description.

+---

+> [!info]
+> Headings are displayed in case-sensitive alphabetical order, not the original order.